home | what's new | other sitescontact | about

 most earthly marriages are destined to break up

 Many couples upon transition, still worldly in their thinking, continue to live as husband and wife.
-These unions, by and large, were forged for insubstantial reasons, never knew the true eternal love, and therefore virtually 100% of them will dissolve.
-See the article on "divorce."
+These unions, by and large, were forged for insubstantial reasons, mere domestic business contracts, a study in animal-pleasure seeking, never knew the true eternal love, and therefore virtually 100% of these marriages will dissolve.
+But don't worry.
+If you want to stay in a current marriage, no one will force you out.
+Rest assured, you always have full freedom to delay your primary joy and what you truly want.
+You can avoid the real happiness you were made for, even for hundreds of years or longer, if that's your wish, so relax.
+See more in the article on "divorce" plus a thousand WG pages.

 the eternal mate will likely not be found in Summerland

-beware of those who emphasize too much charitable service
+beware of those emphasizing too much charitable service

-We discussed this at length in the “500 tape-recorded messages from the other side” article.
 What’s wrong with good works?
-Nothing, of course, unless it devolves to meddling and, worse, a program of earning “merit badges” to prove that you’re better than the next guy.
-This is poisonous; but millions of friendly, smiling ones over there are caught up in this worldly one-up-manship way of thinking.
-God and the authentic Guides employ a laissez-faire management style with the consequences of one’s own actions as primary teacher, obviating the need for much of what passes for “help” and “service.”
-Go tend your rose garden or take a course at the university, and be happy.
+Nothing, of course, unless it devolves to meddling and, worse, grandstanding, earning merit badges to prove you’re better than the next guy.
+This is poisonous, but millions of friendly smiling ones over there are caught up in this worldly way of thinking.
+God and the authentic Guides employ a laissez-faire management style, with the consequences of one’s own actions as primary teacher, obviating the need for much of what passes as “help” and “service.”
+We write our own tests, and have to grade them, too.
+And no superhero will swoop in to save us from our own negligence, else how would we ever learn?

 there is no ostensible government policing us in Summerland, we are free to pursue our own development as we see fit

 We can live easily and peacefully, without any requirement from some cultish Dear Leader deciding what’s best for us.
-We determine this.
+We ourselves determine our own path and destiny.
+It's up to us to make or break.
 Each person will define happiness on an individual basis.
-On the Earth, various organizations attempt to make us feel bad if we do not measure up to their standards, but in Summerland we will live our own lives, on our own terms, led and motivated by a loving disposition.
+On the Earth, various organizations attempt to make us feel bad if we do not measure up to their standards, but in Summerland we live our own lives, on our own terms.
+This is what adults do.

 postscript